FunTimeCoding/vagrant-salt/README.md

 apt-get install python-m2crypto
 ```

-Install the salt clone in development mode into the current virtual environment.
+Install the salt clone in edit mode into the current virtual environment.

 ```sh
 pip install -e .